aleamb/roots-of-lisp-repl/README.md

 1. It has been added ```defun``` feature.
 Functions will be defined in top level scope.
 2. REPL search for init.lisp file on same directory.
 If available, it loads its contents.
 This can be useful for extending interpreter.
-3. Memory managmenet for dynamic sexp objects created during evaluation.
-This manager is very simple, only storgaes sexp objects in a linked list and transverse into it to calling ```free```` libc function in each sexp object pointer.
-This ocurrs closing REPL with Ctrl-D (Ctrl-Z on Windows)
+3. Memory management for dynamic sexp objects created during evaluation.
+This manager is very simple, only storages sexp objects in a linked list and transverse into it calling ```free```` libc function in each sexp object pointer.
+This ocurs closing REPL with Ctrl-D (Ctrl-Z on Windows)

 ## Build